 “I like it that order exists somewhere even if it shatters near me.”

 January 2019 – Cityscape 2019, the international exhibition of contemporary art at the CICA Museum in South Korea.

-The term “art deco” was created in 1968 by an English art historian Bevis Hillier in reference to the resurgent interest in art decoratif – characteristic trend that prevailed in the years 1909-1939, cultivating luxury and wealth.
+Firstly, the term “art deco” was created in 1968 by an English art historian Bevis Hillier in reference to the resurgent interest in art decoratif – characteristic trend that prevailed in the years 1909-1939, cultivating luxury and wealth.
 Manifested itself in many ways: in painting, graphics, fashion, jewelry, sculpture, textiles, interior design and architecture.
 It represented many design concepts that appeared approx. 1909 in Paris and developed over the next thirty years.

-What distinguishes art deco style is combination of modern styles with artistic finish and richness of the materials used.
+Secondly, what distinguishes art deco style is combination of modern styles with artistic finish and richness of the materials used.
 In addition, art deco is a pastiche of many different styles, sometimes dissonant, which are united by the desire for modernity.
 In fine arts, nothing better brings out the language of art deco, than paintings of Tamara Lempicka.

 “I’ve always loved the fashion of the ’30s and everything that came with the Art Deco era – the jewelry and the glamour.”
 Emmy Rossum

-Cubism is an early 20th century avant-garde art movement that revolutionized European painting and sculpture.
+Above all, cubism is an early 20th century avant-garde art movement that revolutionized European painting and sculpture.
 In addition, some people say that it’s the most influential art movement of the 20th century.

 Noteworthy in cubist artworks, objects are rather analyzed, broken up and reassembled in an abstracted form.
 Instead of depicting objects from a single viewpoint, the artist depicts the subject from a multitude of viewpoints to represent the subject in a greater context.
 The most famous painters associated with the cubism movement are especially Georges Braque and Pablo Picasso.